ryanvo504/Genepool/README.md

 # Gene Pool

-Build a database program that stores a collection of people and  their biological relatives.
+This is a database program that stores a collection of people and  their biological relatives.
 You can then search this database based on the relationships between the people it contains.